El Centrito Family Learning Centers’ Board

 partners and funders for their ongoing support.
 El Centrito is committed

-to ensuring a smooth transition and asks for renewed commitments
+to ensuring how do you make money from a website a smooth transition and asks for renewed commitments

 to see El Centrito as an integral partner in working with youth